anniedenton/599D-exercise1/README.md

 4. What online advice have participants seen but decided was not for them?
 5. If people are unconcerned about online safety / security / privacy, what are they resigned to?
 The full interview protocol can be found in Appendix 9.1.
-Advice Prompts.
+### Advice Prompts
 We also gathered queer safety advice available online as prompts for participants to think about behaviors related to concerns they had (Appendix 9.2).
 These prompts were collated from ten pages of online